 During the first year, students will normally be situated in and supported by the Department of Statistics.
 During later years, students will be located in the Department of their primary advisor.

-Students in this program are subject to all of the core Ph.D. requirements, except that the course Statistical Computing (36-750) is recommended, not required, and the Data Analysis Exam is also not required.
+Students in this program are subject to all of the core Ph.D. requirements, except that the Data Analysis Exam is not required.
 (The Data Analysis Exam is required, however, in order to receive the M.S. in Statistics.)

 Students in this program are required to complete the Advanced Data Analysis (ADA) project to the same standards as regular Statistics Ph.D. students.
 Namely, they are required to work on a substantive, real data project with a domain expert as outside advisor.
 A faculty member from the Department of Statistics must play an oversight role in the project, if not as the primary advisor.
 This project will satisfy the ML Data Analysis Project (DAP), speaking skills, and writing requirements, provided that an ML faculty member is an advisor.